 The Project Narrative is NOT the formal clinical trial protocol.
-Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 7-10 described below.
+Instead, all essential elements of the proposed clinical trial necessary for scientific review must be included as directed in Attachment 1 (the Project Narrative) and Attachments 6-9 described below.
 Failure to submit these attachments as part of the application package will result in rejection of the entire application.

-Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf".
-The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
+• Attachment 1: Project Narrative (20-page limit): Upload as "ProjectNarrative.pdf".
+The page limit of the Project Narrative applies to text and nondrawings) used to describe the project.
 Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.

 Describe the proposed project in detail using the outline below.
-Funding from this award mechanism must support a clinical trial and cannot be used for preclinical research studies.

 Background: Describe in detail the rationale for the study.
 Provide a literature review and describe the preliminary studies and/or preclinical data that led to the development of the proposed clinical trial.
 Provide a summary of other relevant ongoing, planned, or completed clinical trials and describe how the proposed study differs.
 Include a discussion of any current clinical use of the intervention under investigation, and/or details of its study in clinical trials for other indications (as applicable).
-The background section should clearly support the choice of study variables and should explain the basis for the study questions and/or study hypotheses within the context of the FY19 PCRP Overarching Challenges.
+The background section should clearly support the choice of study variables and should explain the basis for the study questions and/or study hypotheses.
 This section should establish the relevance of the study and explain the applicability of the proposed findings.
+It is expected that the proposed clinical trial begin no later than 12 months after the award date, or 18 months after the award date for FDA-regulated studies.